Oureyelet/WordPress-Personal-Trainer-Website/README.md

 Project Overview

-This project aims to develop a fully functional WordPress website for personal trainers.
+This project aims to develop a fully functional WordPress website for personal trainer.
 The website will offer the following features:

 - Seamless Booking System: Clients can easily schedule appointments directly through the website.
 - Secure Online Payments: Accept payments for training sessions directly through the website, streamlining your business operations.